ZhuoranLu/ZhuoranLu.github.io/_pages/about.md

 The Effects of AI-based Credibility Indicators on the Detection and Spread of Misinformation under Social Influence<br>
 **Zhuoran Lu**, Patrick Li, Weilong Wang, and Ming Yin.<br>
-The 25th ACM Conference on Computer-Supported Cooperative Work and Social Computing (CSCW), Online
+The 25th ACM Conference on Computer-Supported Cooperative Work and Social Computing (CSCW), Online, November 2022<br>

 Will You Accept the AI Recommendation?
 Predicting Human Behavior in AI-Assisted Decision Making <br>
 **Zhuoran Lu**\*, Xinru Wang\*, and Ming Yin <br>